Fairway Hills — tract homes in San Ramon (1965)

 Map highlighting the site of the Fairway Hills model home complex located on Boca Raton Court in San Ramon, California.
 The map shows surrounding residential streets, nearby parks, and key landmarks, providing context for the model home location within the Fairway Hills neighborhood.

-Map of the Fairway Hills model home complex on Boca Raton Court at Olympia Fields Drive.
+Annotated aerial map of the Fairway Hills model home complex on Boca Raton Court.
+Base imagery from Google Maps.

 1. The Santa Barbara - 4 bedrooms, 2 bathrooms, 2,013 sq. ft.